-In August 2012, Forest Laboratories and Ironwood Pharmaceuticals received approval for Linzess from the US Food and Drug Administration (FDA) for the treatment of IBS-C and CIC.
+In August 2012, Forest Laboratories (now Allergan, which is part of AbbVie) and Ironwood Pharmaceuticals received approval for Linzess from the US Food and Drug Administration (FDA) for the treatment of IBS-C and CIC.

-Irritable Bowel Syndrome with constipation is a functional gastrointestinal disorder that leads to abdominal pain or discomfort along with constipation symptoms.
+IBS-C is a functional gastrointestinal disorder that leads to abdominal pain or discomfort, along with constipation symptoms.
 Constipation may be caused by the slow movement of stools through the colon.
-It is estimated that about 13 million people in the US are affected by IBS-C.
+An estimated 11.5 million people in the US suffer from IBS-C.

 Chronic idiopathic constipation, or functional constipation, is also a gastrointestinal disorder.
 The term “idiopathic” means the cause of the constipation is unknown and not due to an underlying illness or medication.
-The symptoms of the disease include infrequent stools, hard stools and incomplete evacuation.
-It is estimated that around 35 million people in the US are affected by CIC.
+Symptoms include infrequent stools, hard stools, and incomplete evacuation.
+An estimated 28.5 million people in the US are affected by CIC.

 Linzess’ mechanism of action

-Linzess contains an active ingredient called linaclotide, which reduces intestinal pain and accelerates gastrointestinal transit, according to nonclinical studies.
+Linzess is a once-daily capsule that contains an active ingredient called linaclotide, which reduces intestinal pain and accelerates gastrointestinal transit, according to non-clinical studies.
 The drug increases the cyclic guanosine monophosphate (cGMP) levels to decrease the pain.
-The drug is available in 145mcg and 290mcg capsules.

-Forest Laboratories, in collaboration with Ironwood Pharmaceuticals, initiated two IBS-C phase III clinical trials on Linzess in July 2009.
-The studies were intended to evaluate the safety and efficacy of Linzess.
-The randomised, double-blind and placebo-controlled multicentre studies were conducted on 1,605 IBS-C patients aged between 18 and 87 years.
-Around 805 patients were administered with 290mcg capsules of the drug.
+In collaboration with Ironwood Pharmaceuticals, Allergan initiated two IBS-C phase III clinical trials on Linzess in July 2009.
+The studies were intended to evaluate the safety and efficacy of the medication.
+The randomised, double-blind, placebo-controlled multi-centre studies were conducted on 1,605 IBS-C patients aged between 18 and 87 years.
+A total of 805 patients were administered 290mcg capsules of the drug.

-The results of the trials, announced in September and November 2010, showed that the patients treated with Linzess showed statistically significant improvement over placebo-administered patients.
-The studies met four primary endpoints, which included reducing abdominal pain and increasing complete spontaneous bowel movements (CSBMs) as well as composite endpoints combining the two measures.
-The secondary endpoints of the study included abdominal pain, discomfort, bloating and bowel symptoms.
+The results of the trials, announced in September and November 2010, showed that the patients treated with Linzess experienced statistically significant improvement over placebo-administered patients.
+The studies met four primary endpoints, which included reducing abdominal pain and increasing complete spontaneous bowel movements (CSBMs), as well as composite endpoints combining the two measures.
+Secondary endpoints included abdominal pain, discomfort, bloating and bowel symptoms.

-Forest Laboratories and Ironwood Pharmaceuticals also conducted two phase III clinical studies on Linzess to evaluate the safety and efficacy of the drug in treating Chronic Idiopathic Constipation (CIC).
-The randomised, double-blind and placebo-controlled clinical studies enrolled about 1,275 CIC patients aged between 18 and 85 years.
-About 430 patients were administered with Linzess 145mcg, while 422 received Linzess 290mcg dose.
+Allergan and Ironwood Pharmaceuticals also conducted two Phase III clinical studies on Linzess to evaluate its safety and efficacy in treating CIC.
+The randomised, double-blind and placebo-controlled clinical studies enrolled 1,275 CIC patients aged between 18 and 85 years.
+A total of 430 patients were administered with a 145mcg of Linzess while 422 received a 290mcg dose.

-The most common adverse reactions encountered during IBS-C and CIC clinical studies included diarrhoea, abdominal pain and flatulence.
-Linzess is contraindicated in paediatric patients up to six years of age.
+The most common adverse reactions encountered during IBS-C and CIC clinical studies included diarrhoea, abdominal pain, and flatulence.
+Linzess is contraindicated in paediatric patients aged up to six years.
 The use of Linzess in paediatric patients from six to 17 years of age should be avoided.